 Whatever you’re feeling, remembering these three things can help you to deal with common third-trimester symptoms:

 - Listening to your body.
 As your baby grows, the physical demands on your body get bigger too, so know your limits.

 - Trusting your instinct.
-If something doesn’t feel or look right, always get checked out by a healthcare professional.
+If something doesn’t feel or look right during the third trimester, always get checked out by a healthcare professional.

 - Resting as much as possible.
 To reduce physical and mental stress in this last trimester.